muqsith/oconf/README.md

 #### Things not supported now
-- relaxed JSON
+- Relaxed JSON
-- Doesn't throw error when conflict on public (#public) attributes
+- Error when conflict on public (#public) attributes